sergiy79/codecombat/Scribes.md

 ###How to Make Sure Your Content is Translated into Other Languages
 CodeCombat is available in over 45 languages.
 If you don't speak them all, don't worry!
 Use this process and our [Diplomats](http://codecombat.com/contribute/diplomat) will help make sure your content gets translated properly.

-We added two localization keys (contribute.adventurer_introduction_prefix and contribute.adventurer_introduction_suffix) and reused one we found elsewhere in en.coffee (play.adventurer_forum), so we'd add those two and delete the contribute.adventurer_introduction key.
+We added two localization keys (contribute.adventurer_introduction_prefix and contribute.adventurer_introduction_suffix) and reused one we found elsewhere in en.coffee (play.adventurer_forum), so we'd go to [app/locale/en.coffee](https://github.com/codecombat/codecombat/blob/master/app/locale/en.coffee) add those two and delete the contribute.adventurer_introduction key.

 ###Merging Your Changes
 Follow these steps and you'd be good to go–new copy with brilliant wordsmithery!
 After committing your changes and pushing them to your fork, [create a pull request](https://help.github.com/articles/creating-a-pull-request/) with the GitHub web interface.